 1/2 cup slivered almonds (optional)

-In addition, cut out pieces of parchment paper for the bottom and to extend the side (walls) of the cake pan.
-Use some batter as the glue to make the pieces of parchment adhere.
+Cut out pieces of parchment paper for the bottom and to extend the side (walls) of the cake pan.
+Use some batter as the 'glue' to make the pieces of parchment adhere.
 This is so the cake can rise and have something to cling to. (ignore this advice if you're using a Bundt (C))

 Important : If the cake is rising fast and browning but doesn't seem set, lower the oven temperature to 325 F and let it bake longer but slower.
 Give it the time it needs!
 Lastly, bake it on a parchment paper lined baking sheet.
 This will protect the bottom of the cake from getting dry or too brown while the middle and top of the cake bake through.